FTLam11/fronk-tolks/README.md

 * The customer wants to change some business logic.
 * The customer wants to add a new feature.

-Which leads to thoughts such as:
+Which leads to thoughts and reactions such as:

 > Yes, I can add that feature, but it will break everything.